-For instance, have easy-to-access storage boxes so he can quickly put toys away on his own.
+For instance, have easy-to-access storage boxes like these so he can quickly put toys away on his own.
 Put markers away if you’re tired of telling him not to draw on himself.
 Baby proof certain parts of your home so he can explore without being watched like a hawk.

 7. Remember that all emotions are okay

 For any parent who has experienced the exhaustion of a tantrum, it’s easy to assume that the goal is to suppress these situations as often as possible.

 Except that will only do your toddler a disservice.
 You see, she’s bound to experience the whole gamut of emotions, both joyful and challenging.
 The goal isn’t to suppress the bad days, but to give her the tools to cope when they happen.

 This includes talking about emotions as normal experiences we all go through, or labeling them so she can better articulate how she feels.
 It means not telling her to stop crying, or trying to distract her out of her sadness.

 The more she knows that all emotions are okay—that we all have bad days—the more she’ll be better able to accept, embrace, and move on from them.

 I wish I could say the effects of my toddler’s epic meltdown at the museum ended when he finally calmed down.

 Instead, I found myself wanting to be alone for the next five hours, exhausted from the challenges of that morning.
 So much so that when he came bouncing happily my way wanting to read and play, I couldn’t be happy in return just yet.

 No doubt, parenting toddlers is enough to test even the most patient mom, but we learn so much from the experience.
 For one thing, picking your battles is okay and often necessary from time to time.
 We can also give choices, so long as they’re the right ones.